 You can minimise the risk of your treatment going wrong, or failing to give the results you would like, by opting to have your injections administered by our experienced plastic surgeon, Adam Goodwin.
 Adam has carried out thousands of anti-wrinkle treatments in Manchester since 2009 and has an excellent track record in getting great results.

 Before you decide to go ahead with treatment we will discuss the pros and cons so that you can make a fully informed decision.

 If you do decide to go ahead, you need to know there is a chance of tenderness, mild redness, swelling or bruising following treatment, but these are usually very short-term and or in the case of bruises, be small and last for only a few days.

 Studies have not been performed on women who are pregnant or breast-feeding and although treatments are not thought to be dangerous, it’s best to avoid anti-wrinkle injections during this time.

 If you have any diseases involving nerve damage or muscle weakness, like Myasthenia Gravis, then line and wrinkle treatments are not recommended.
 It’s important to tell us if you have a family history of any diseases, even if you haven’t been directly affected.

-If you would like to explore the difference that anti-wrinkle injections could make to your face, please book to meet us an initial consultation.
+If you would like to explore the difference that anti-wrinkle injections could make to your face, please book to arrange your free consultation.